madeline-underwood/arm-learning-paths/content/learning-paths/cross-platform/_example-learning-path/appendix-2-writing-style.md

 **Passive voice:** The MMU page table is built by software in external memory.

 {{% notice Examples%}}
-Passive voice (bad):
+Passive voice:
-- We will be focusing on three versions of HPCG.
+- Three versions of HPCG will be focussed on.

 Recommended:
 - We focus on three versions of HPCG.